cdeerinck/Rings/Rings/Documentation/tfw Information.md

 Line 1: A: Pixel size in the x-direction in the map units/pixel Line 2: D: Rotation about y-axis
 Line 3: B: Rotation about x-axis
-Line 4: E: pixel size in the y-directin in map units, almost always negative Line 5: C: x-coordinate of the center of the upper left pixel Line 6: F: y-coordinate of the center of the upper left pixel
+Line 4: E: pixel size in the y-direction in map units, almost always negative Line 5: C: x-coordinate of the center of the upper left pixel Line 6: F: y-coordinate of the center of the upper left pixel